David Luttrell, DVM

 Heather Janssen, DVM

 Dr. Heather Janssen is a General Practitioner and the newest associate veterinarian at Palatine Animal Hospital.

 Her and her husband Rick have a son named Nathaniel.
 They enjoy family time together which includes outdoor activities or staying inside to play games or watch movies.
 They go to the zoo often and enjoy time downtown at various museums and attractions.
 They love visiting the Chicago Botanic Garden in spring and the Morton Arboretum in the fall.
-She enjoys volleyball two to three times per week and also does cardio kickboxing.
+She enjoys volleyball and Taekwondo.
 She is an avid reader and also meets with friends monthly to scrapbook.
 Dr. Janssen considers herself camera crazy and she takes lots of pictures, so much so that she thinks her family is probably tired of her asking for them to pose and smile!
-Her husband and her also have season tickets to the Marriott theater.

-Additionally, Dr. Jannsen has traveled around Europe and has enjoyed places such as Ireland, France, England, Scotland, and Italy.
+Additionally, Dr. Janssen has traveled around Europe and has enjoyed places such as Ireland, France, England, Scotland, and Italy.

-Lastly, she would love to see the Cubs win the world series!
+Lastly, she would love to see the Cubs win the world series---again!